 - To configure dynamic artwork, you must upload your card art options to VCMM against a ProfileID.
-The ProfileID is always 32 characters long. - When you create a card using the Thredd Ws\CreateCard web service, you must enter this Profile ID into the ProductRef field.
+The ProfileID is always 32 characters long. - When you create a card using the Thredd API, you must enter this Profile ID into the ProductRef field (SOAP Card Create web service) or the designId field (REST Create Card API).